-This is terrific for older babies (with head control) all the way up through toddlerhood.
-Depending on the size of your baby, you will probably be able to start hip carrying her between 4 and 9 months.
+This is terrific for older babies all the way up through toddlerhood.
+Depending on the size of your baby, you will probably be able to start hip carrying her between 6 and 9 months.
 Sophia was three in these photos ©